MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

     ```

     f.
 If the command executes without an error and outputs _CREATE SOURCE_, it means that you have successfully connected Materialize to your MSK cluster.

+    **Note:** The example above walked through creating a source which is a way of connecting Materialize to an external data source.
+We used the `WITH` options to provide the username and password and connect to MSK using SASL.
+For the key and value formats, we used text, however, Materialize supports various other options as well.
+For example, you can also create a source using _AVRO_ and a Confluent schema registry.
+You can find more details about the various different supported formats and possible configurations [here](https://materialize.com/docs/sql/create-source/kafka/).